Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Tierra Viva Hotel Cusco

 The Cusco City Tour will allow you to discover the enigma of this marvellous city and the surrounding archaeological sites!
 We will pick you up at 01:00 pm from your hotel and bring you to the main Plaza de Armas at 01:30 pm, where you will meet your travel mates (in case of shared service).
 We start our adventurous tour by visiting the Main Cathedral of Cusco.
 Here you can observe the colonial architecture and the amazing paintings of the Cusqueña School (well known for its religious iconography painted by Cusqueños).
-Afterwards, we will take you to the Qoricancha (golden palace) and Santo Domingo Convent, which is a perfect example of the fusion of the Inca and Christian culture.
+Afterwards, we will take you to the Qoricancha (golden palace) and the Santo Domingo Convent, which is a perfect example of the fusion of the Inca and Christian cultures.

 After your city tour, we will take the bus and drive to the impressive Inca Fortress of Saqsaywoman.
-You will be amazed by the rocks used for construction, some of them weigh more than 300 tons!
+You will be amazed by the rocks used for construction; some of them weigh more than 300 tons!

 The tour continues to discover the underground temple of Quenqo (labyrinth) and its impressive rock carvings and tunnels.
 This religious temple is dedicated to the worship of Mother Earth.